 Home Ownership Affordability Monitor Update

-The 30-year fixed mortgage interest rate ended the month at 3.5 percent, a drop of 10 basis points (bps) from January and a 90 bp decline from February 2019.
-The estimated national median household income in February was $63,230, flat compared with January but up by 2.5 percent from a year earlier.
-At $268,667, the February national median existing home price (three-month moving average) rose 1.1 percent from January and 7.5 percent from a year ago.
-Even as home prices continued to rise, lower rates and higher incomes helped bolster affordability in the nation overall.
+The 30-year fixed mortgage interest rate ended the month at 3.3 percent, a drop of 14 basis points (bp) from March and an 84 bp decline from April 2019.
+The estimated national median household income in April was $63,356, up 2.7 percent from a year earlier.
+At $295,000, the April national median existing home price (three-month moving average) rose by 6.6 percent from March and was up a sharp 15.6 percent from a year ago.
+April marked the highest national median existing home price on record, and higher home prices are the biggest contributor to declines in affordability.
+Since the beginning of the COVID-19 pandemic, U.S. market inventory has contracted significantly, creating substantial upward pressure on home prices.
+Although interest rates remained very low, the sharp increase in the median home price strained home ownership affordability nationally.

-Home affordability varies significantly by metropolitan area.
-In February 2020, around 24 percent of metro areas had a HOAM index below 100, indicating that those metro areas were unaffordable to median-income households living within the particular area.
-In general, high-cost metro areas on the West Coast and in the Northeast as well as south Florida were among the least affordable, while metros in the middle of the country, particularly in the Midwest, tended to be the most affordable.
+Although national home ownership affordability declined in April, lower interest rates helped improve affordability in many U.S. regions.
+Around 20 percent of metro areas included in the HOAM had an index below 100 in April, indicating that they were unaffordable to median-income households living within the particular area.
+On the other hand, a clear majority of metro areas—80 percent—had an index above 100 and were considered affordable.
+In general, high-cost metro areas on the West Coast and in the Northeast as well as South Florida were among the least affordable, while metros in the middle of the country, particularly in the Midwest, tended to be the most affordable.

-Among the largest metro areas (those with populations greater than 500,000), San Jose-Sunnyvale-Santa Clara, California, was the most expensive region in the nation with a median home price of $998,333.
-However, Los Angeles-Long Beach-Anaheim remained the nation’s least affordable large metro in February with a HOAM index of 56.7.
-Even though houses in San Jose are more expensive, home ownership affordability is slightly greater because household incomes there are generally higher than in Los Angeles ($130,973 for San Jose compared with $76,885 in Los Angeles).
-With a median existing home price of $674,250 in Los Angeles, the annual share of income needed to own a home in the area was 53.1 percent, the highest home ownership cost of any other large metro and well above the 30 percent that is considered affordable.
-However, higher costs continue to be somewhat offset by declining interest rates, which led to a modest improvement in overall home ownership affordability in Los Angeles compared with last month, when the area’s HOAM index was 56.2.
+With a median existing home price of $683,583, the annual share of income needed to own a home in Los Angeles was 53 percent, the highest home ownership cost among large metros and well above the 30 percent that is considered affordable.
+Still, rising home prices continue to be somewhat offset by declining interest rates, which led to a modest improvement in overall home ownership affordability in Los Angeles compared with the previous month.

 For more details, including metro level analysis, please visit the interactive Home Ownership Affordability Monitor tool.